zenstackhq/zenstack-docs/docs/welcome.md

 ## Find the Learning Path That Fits You

 ZenStack is a comprehensive toolkit that touches a wide range of topics.
-For most developers, we'd recommend you to start with the [The Complete Guide](/docs/the-complete-guide) to build a solid understanding of each layer of ZenStack's functionalities.
+For most developers, we'd highly recommend you to start with the [The Complete Guide](/docs/the-complete-guide) to build a solid understanding of each layer of ZenStack's functionalities.
 The guide is designed to layout concepts gradually and lead you through the learning journey from using ZenStack just as a better ORM, to leveraging its total power in full-stack development.
+The guid is pretty long, but trust me you'll enjoy the reading 😉.

 If you're the kind of inpatient developer who wants to gets one's hand dirty ASAP, you can also jump straight to the [Quick Start](/docs/category/quick-start) guide.
 It shows how to quickly set up a ZenStack project targeting the framework of your choice.